 Why Is It Important to Follow a Healthy Diet When You Have Diabetes?

 A healthy eating plan is essential for managing weight and controlling risk factors related to heart disease.
 Eating meals at regular intervals is absolutely necessary for those suffering from diabetes.
-Ideally you should start by enriching your diet with carbohydrates, good fats, fiber-rich ingredients, and fish.
+Regular monitoring of your blood glucose levels is essential to control diabetes.
+A faulty glucometer not only gives incorrect test results but can also worsen your diabetes.
+Therefore, investing in the best blood glucose meter is very crucial.
+But, with so many brands and devices in the market, it gets challenging to select the best blood sugar monitor for yourself.
+Ideally, you should start by enriching your diet with carbohydrates, good fats, fiber-rich ingredients, and fish.
 Here are some of the diet plans that can help you to get started.

 - Mediterranean Diet: Fruits and vegetables remain at the heart of a Mediterranean diet.
 You must include ingredients such as olive oil, chicken, fish, whole grains, etc. in your meals.
 What you must avoid includes red meat, salt, and butter.
 This diet is extremely effective in controlling blood sugar levels.